Senate Search Guide: Creating the Search Plan

 The OFCCP, U.S, Department of Labor, requires that basic requirements be established and listed for all academic positions.
 These requirements must be met at the time of application and are necessary for consideration as an applicant for the position.
 Individuals who do not meet the basic qualifications listed for the job cannot be hired.

 Each individual who applies for an academic position will be considered “unknown” until assessed by the analyst or chair for meeting the requirements.
 The assessment will move the individual to the “qualified” or “unqualified” group.
-Only those individuals who meet the basic qualifications will be considered applicants according to the federal government.
+Only those individuals who meet the basic qualifications will be considered applicants.
 Individuals with incomplete applications should remain in the “unknown”category and should not be assessed for the basic qualifications.

-It is best practice to review applicants for the basic qualifications as soon as they apply because they cannot be considered further if they do not.
+It is best practice to review applicants for the basic qualifications as soon as they apply because they cannot be considered further if they do not meet them.

 Basic and additional qualifications are those that are: